opencv/opencv/doc/opencv1/c/core_clustering.rst

     :param labels: Ouput parameter.
 Double pointer to the sequence of 0-based labels of input sequence elements

     :param is_equal: The relation function that should return non-zero if the two particular sequence elements are from the same class, and zero otherwise.
-The partitioning algorithm uses transitive closure of the relation function as an equivalency critria
+The partitioning algorithm uses transitive closure of the relation function as an equivalency criteria

     :param userdata: Pointer that is transparently passed to the  ``is_equal``  function